siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 207 Detailed Derivation of the Emergent Hydrodynamic Form.md

 - local momentum continuity,
 - coarse-grained definitions of density and velocity.

-The first constitutive choice enters only when one asks how the unresolved stress should depend on the resolved fields.
+The unresolved stress $\boldsymbol{\Sigma}$ is therefore the place where specific hydrodynamic material behavior enters.

 So the exact conclusion is:

 > the present program already yields the exact hydrodynamic conservation form.

-The further statement

-> the effective stress is Newtonian and therefore Navier-Stokes

-is an additional closure hypothesis.
-It is plausible, but it is not automatic.
+Choosing an Euler closure sets

+$$
+\boldsymbol{\tau}=0.
+$$

+Choosing a Newtonian viscous closure gives the Navier-Stokes form written in section 207.7.

 ## 207.9 Physical Interpretation